wehlutyk/book/src/multiboot-headers.md

 process.
 In the BIOS menu you can usually change in what order the BIOS looks for bootable drives or tell it to boot from a specific drive.

-The BIOS knows it's found a bootable drive by looking at the first few kilobytes of the drive and looking for some magical numbers set in that drive's memory.
+The BIOS knows it has found a bootable drive by looking at the first few kilobytes of the drive and looking for some magical numbers set in that drive's memory.
 This won't be the last time some magical numbers or hacky sounding things are used on our way to building an OS.
 Such is life at such a low level...